Armandelij/IOS-Guide/Swift-UI/Navigation & Data Flow/@EnvironmentObject.md

     }
 }
 ```

-We may have a Data Example class like the one above that conforms to the ObservableObject protocol.
+We may have a DataExample class like the one below that conforms to the ObservableObject protocol.
-We create an @StateObject for each object that conforms to the the ObservableObject protocol.

 ``` swift
 class DataExample : ObservableObject {
     @Published var text = "Counter"